-The seat adjustment controls, located on the door panel, allow the seats to slide forward or backward and recline.
+The seat adjustment mechanism provided by Sprinter allows the seat to be moved forward or backward and swivel left or right.
+Buttons near the door handle are used to move the seat forward and backward.
 Pressing down on the handle, centered under the front of the seats, allows the seat to swivel.
-Return the seat to the full upright position and slide forward before using the swivel adjustment.
-The heated seats are activated by dash-mounted switches.

-For lumbar and other seat adjustments, please refer to the Sprinter manual provided in the owner's packet.
+Return the seat to the full upright position before using the swivel adjustment.
+The heated seats are activated by switches located on the door, next to the seat controls.
+For complete details on seat adjustments, please refer to the Sprinter manual.